Deep Time Series Models: A Comprehensive Survey and Benchmark: Basic Modules

-where $\epsilon$ is in a small value for numerical stability. $\mu_\mathbf{x},\sigma_\mathbf{x}^2\in\mathbb{R}^{1\times C}$ are the \whx{variate-specific mean and variance}.
-To recover the distribution and non-stationarity of the original series, a de-normalization module is further used to augment the model output \whx{$\mathbf{Y}^\prime$ with mean and variance statistics of inputs.}
+where $\epsilon$ is a small value for numerical stability. $\mu_\mathbf{x},\sigma_\mathbf{x}^2\in\mathbb{R}^{1\times C}$ are the variate-specific mean and variance.
+To recover the distribution and non-stationarity of the original series, a denormalization module is further used to augment the model output ${\bar{\mathbf{Y}}}$ with mean and variance statistics of inputs.

-The idea of stationarization \whx{and the above-mentioned techniques} have been widely used in \whx{subsequent} deep time series models \cite{Yuqietal-2023-PatchTST, liu2023itransformer, gao2023client, wang2023dance}.
-Recent SAN \cite{liu2024adaptive} rethinks the nature of non-stationary data and tries to split it into non-overlap equally-sized slices and perform normalization on each slice.
-Specifically, based on the evolving trends of statistical properties, SAN introduces a statistics prediction module to predict the distributions of future slices.
+The idea of stationarization and the aforementioned techniques have seen widespread adoption in subsequent deep time series models \cite{Yuqietal-2023-PatchTST, liu2023itransformer, gao2023client}.
+For instance, recent works such as SAN \cite{liu2024adaptive} rethink the nature of non-stationary data by normalizing non-overlapping, equally-sized slices instead of the entire series, and incorporating a statistics prediction module to forecast future slice distributions.